mathjax/MathJax-third-party-extensions/README.md

       };
     </script>

-in your configuration.
+to your configuration.
 See also the [documentation page on third party extensions and this repository](http://docs.mathjax.org/en/latest/options/ThirdParty.html#mathjax-third-party-extension-repository).

 ## Writing extensions